CorinneBean/Project_A_Team/README.md

 #### Data Analysis & Machine Learning.

-– Dataanalysisisperformedontheintakeandoutcomesdatacontaining large dataset of 12 columns and 144k rows each.
+– Data analysis is performed on the intake and outcomes data containing large dataset of 12 columns and 144k rows each.
-– ToanalyzetheSuccessful/UnsuccessfuloutcomeofAdoptionor relocation of pets based on data
+– To analyze the Successful/Unsuccessful outcome of Adoption or relocation of pets based on data.

 ✓ Description of preliminary data preprocessing